SteamedGit/stocksCandlestick/README.md

 ## Overview
 Get daily data from AlphaVantage and IEXCloud public apis about stocks, indexes etc..
-Create candlestick plot with data.
+Create candlestick plot with macd from data.
 Daily data is stored in sqlite3 db.

 ## How to use